Germany: Storm warning issued as country reels from floods | DW | 24.07.2021

 Storms likely to be 'localized'

-The weekend's storms predicted will include heavy showers, thunderstorms and hail, but weather experts also said storms are expected to be "strictly localized."
+It is predicted this weekend's weather will include heavy showers, thunderstorms and hail, but experts also said storms are expected to be "strictly localized."

-Rainfall of around 10 to 25 liters per square meter (510 to 1276 cubic inches per square yard) over a one to three-hour period is anticipated in North Rhine-Westphalia, which is Germany's most populous state.
+Rainfall of around 10 to 25 liters per square meter (57 to 142 cubic inches per square foot) over a one to three-hour period is anticipated in North Rhine-Westphalia, which is Germany's most populous state.

-In isolated cases up to 40 liters of rain per square meter is possible.
+In isolated cases up to 40 liters per square meter (227 cubic inches per square foot) of rain is possible.

 However, as we move into Sunday, the showers and thunderstorms will move with some momentum in a northerly direction towards Lower Saxony, where the storms are expected to dissipate.